sharlxl/XL-cheatsheets/docs/3_Windows/U_Windows_2019/3_AD.md

    - AD site (Physical location)
    - Not common to set a GP for site-level
 3. Domain-level GPOs
+   - Apply to all user & computer in Domain
 4. Organisational Unit GPOs
+   - Apply to users & computer in a specific OU

+Weak to Strong (Local to Organisation)

 ## Altering GP processing

+- Block Inheritance
+- Enforced
+- Security filtering

+Enforced overwrites block inheritance.

 ## Starter GPO